Scatterplot with Truth and Estimate Values

 scatter(df, truth, estimate)

-# Scatterplot with agreement metrics (inside plot)
+# Scatterplot with agreement metrics inside the plot

-scatter(df, truth, estimate, metrics = list(rsq, mape))
+scatter(df, truth, estimate, plot_range = c(6, 12))

-# Grouped scatterplot with agreement metrics inside
+# Grouped scatterplot with metrics inside each facet

 df %>%